 - Getting to Nikko from Tokyo

 - Temple Hopping in Nikko

 Nikko started off as a Buddhist hermitage in the 8th century serving as the training grounds for monks for several centuries.
 The Rinno-ji Temple and Chuzen-ji Temple were established in 766 and 784, respectively.
 It became famous when it was selected as the site for the mausoleum of Tokugawa Ieyasu, the founder of the Tokugawa shogunate.
 The Tosho-gu Shrine was completed in 1617 in his honor and became a popular destination during the Edo period.
 The Shrines and Temples of Nikko is a UNESCO World Heritage site that includes the buildings and structures of Tosho-gu, Futarasan Shrine, and Rinno-ji.

 The easiest way to get to Nikko is by train.
 Even so, you have a few options.

 JR Rail Option for Getting to Nikko

 This is a great day trip if you have a JR Pass since the entire cost of transportation can be covered with your pass.
+You can purchase one here.
 First, take the JR Tohoku Shinkansen from Tokyo or Ueno Station to Utsunomiya Station.
 Then take the JR Nikko Line to JR Nikko Station.
 The JR Nikko line is a local line with few departures, so check the schedule in advance to limit your wait at Utsunomiya.